System Design Space

 Dyad Architectural Patterns

-Agent + Tool orchestration
+Agent and tool orchestration

 Application architecture visualization